Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-query-length.md

 ## <a name="arguments"></a>Argumentos

 *str_expr*
-   É a expressão de cadeia de caracteres a ser avaliada.
+   É a expressão de corda a ser avaliada.

 ## <a name="return-types"></a>Tipos de retorno